Arthur Johnson (boxer): Professional career

-Johnson began his career in 1992 and in 1994 challenged Pichit Sitbangprachan for the IBF flyweight title in only his 9th pro fight, but lost a decision.
+Johnson began his career in 1992 and in 1994 challenged Pichit Sitbangprachan for the IBF flyweight title in only his 9th pro fight, but lost a controversial decision.
 In 1995 he took on WBO super flyweight title holder Johnny Tapia, but lost a majority decision.
 In 1998 he fought Mark Johnson for the IBF flyweight title, but was knocked out in the 1st round, his first and only knockout loss.
 In 2000, he lost in his 4th opportunity for a title against IBF bantamweight title holder Tim Austin, by decision.
 He won the flyweight North American title and National Boxing Association bantamweight and Jr. featherweight world titles as well as the International intercontinental title.
 He retired in 2003 having won 22 and lost 6 with 14 knockout wins and 1 knockout loss.